What is the Shared Solar program?

 MGE partnered with the City of Middleton to build the first array on the roof of the City's Municipal Operations Center (MOC), east of and visible from Highway 12 on the north side of Middleton.

 A second array was completed in August 2020 at Middleton Municipal Airport.
-This 3.5-megawatt (MW) expansion of the program allowed for additional customers to participate in Shared Solar.
+This expansion of the program allowed for additional customers to participate in Shared Solar.
+More than 2,000 customers have participated or are currently participating in the Shared Solar program.

 How do I join the waiting list?